-Why studying at Tilburg University?
+Why study at Tilburg University?

 Studying at Tilburg University means getting to know our university, campus and the city of Tilburg.
 You can find out here what all of this has to offer to you.